De Facto in WA: Your Legal Rights & Obligations

 Advantages vs Disadvantages of Cohabitation

 Ultimately, the decision to marry or cohabit depends on each couple’s unique circumstances, values and goals.
-It’s essential for cohabiting couples to understand their legal rights and take proactive steps to protect their interests, such as entering into a binding financial agreement and creating a comprehensive estate plan.
+It’s important for cohabiting couples to understand their legal rights and take proactive steps to protect their interests, such as entering into a binding financial agreement and creating a comprehensive estate plan.

 Securing Your Future: Binding Financial Agreements